garysheng/hyperagentmonorepo/documentation/file-structure.md

 - **Local Tests** in each package, which you can run individually or collectively via pnpm.
 - An **optional shared library** (`libs/shared`) for cross-cutting code (e.g., TypeScript types, utility functions).

-Adjust folder names, scripts, and dependencies as needed to fit your team’s workflow and **HyperAgent.so** requirements.
+Adjust folder names, scripts, and dependencies as needed to fit your team's workflow and **HyperAgent.so** requirements.
 This setup should give you a solid foundation for managing your entire project under one roof, with minimal friction in collaboration and deployment.